BassHous3/sleep-timer/README.md

     ports:
       - "5553:5553"
     environment:
-      # Required.
+      JELLYFIN_API_URL: "value1" # Required.
 Address of your jellyfin server (e.g. http://192.168.1.100:8096)
-      JELLYFIN_API_URL: "value1"
-      # Required.
+      JELLYFIN_API_TOKEN: "value2" # Required.
 API Key generated from your jellyfin server

-      JELLYFIN_API_TOKEN: "value2"
-      # Optional.
-Number of minutes after an episode starts that a subsequent play will be consideder in-a-row.
-      EPISODE_START_INTERVAL: 60
-      # Optional.
-Stop playback when this episode starts.
-      EPISODE_COUNT: 4
+      MAXIMUM_PLAYTIME_ALLOWED: 120 # Required.
+Timeout after 2 hours.
+Number of minutes after user is notified with "Are you watching?" and will stop from next media to play.

+      MOVIES_ONLY=False # Required.
+Rule applies to Movies or Episodes?
+Both False = applies to both.
+      EPISODES_ONLY=True

     restart: unless-stopped
 ```